jakifasty/flightsearch/README.md

 # Flightsearch
 Basic web application to search, (book) and get information about schedule passenger flights.
+## Basic Layout planned
+This is the initially planned layout with features of the website.
+Some things might be subject to change.
+**HomePage:**
+Search : From, To , Dates , Amount people ,Search button  [Maybe: Return and connection flights]
+Background: Some Picture or colors
+**SummaryView**
+Search: Same as Homepage
+View:
+1.Flight Options in bars
+Buttons to: select inbound flight, select outbound flights
+props: flightCode, from, to, departureTime, arrivalTime, duration, price, airline
+**DetailsView**
+Present chosen flight Details.
+From: Airline, AirPort, TimeStart , TimeLand, FlightDuration , Individual Price
+To: Airline, AirPort, TimeStart , TimeLand, FlightDuration , Individual Price
+Confirm Booking button
+**Booking user information**
+UserInfo: Name, Age , Mail , Phone
+Confirm Booking button
+**Confirmed Booking**
+SomeText
+Booking Number:
+MailConfirmation: JavaMail, smtp.gmail.com
+**See my Bookings**
+All saved flight in firebase

 ## What we have done
 ### Homepage